timruffles/values/README.md

 assert( a == b ); // succeeds - follows value semantics
 ```

+## Install

+`npm install values`

+values supports require.js and other AMD loaders, or you can simply include it as normal and it'll define `window.vo`.

 ## Value semantics

 So values should be comparable by value. `valueOf` is the method JS gives us to control how our objects are compared, but unfortunately it doesn't work for `==` and `===`, only the inequality operators.
 Equality operations for objects are always based on identity.
 Values.js works around this by ensuring the same object is returned for the same arguments to a value object constructor.